Some ingredients gain popularity for treating certain skin issues because they often work. But they may not be for everyone.

 Signs it’s not working: You’re experiencing redness, dryness, peeling, or a burning sensation after using retinol.

 Why it might not be working: The truth is, retinol can be too active for some people.
-“It’s too strong [for some people],” says Jaliman.
+“It’s too strong [for some people],” Jaliman says.
 You could also be using too high of a percentage.

 What to try instead: If retinol is too intense for your skin, try bakuchiol, a natural alternative.
-“Another alternative to retinol is bakuchiol,” says Jaliman.
-“It imitates retinol to a degree because of its anti-aging properties, but it’s all natural, unlike retinol.”
+Bakuchiol “imitates retinol to a degree because of its anti-aging properties, but it’s all-natural, unlike retinol,” Jaliman says.

 What it treats: dullness, dark spots, elasticity

 Signs it’s not working: Vitamin C is supposed to be nourishing for your skin.
 Think of it like a glass of OJ for your complexion!
-So, if your skin is having the opposite of a nourished effect, that’s a telltale sign this ingredient isn’t working.
+So, if your skin is having the opposite of a nourished effect, that’s a telltale sign this ingredient isn’t working for you.

 Why it might not be working: Just like there are different brands of orange juice, there are different forms of vitamin C. If you have sensitive skin, certain types might not work for you.
-“If you have sensitive skin, avoid [vitamin C] products with L-ascorbic acid,” says Jaliman.
+“If you have sensitive skin, avoid [vitamin C] products with L-ascorbic acid,” Jaliman says.
 “You might get irritation or discomfort.”
 If you aren’t seeing any results but have no irritation, it’s also possible that your serum has oxidized and needs to be replaced.
 This can occur if it’s been opened for too long or was stored or packaged ineffectively.
 This may be the case if your serum appears brown rather than yellow in color.

-What to try instead: If L-ascorbic acid makes your skin react, try magnesium ascorbyl phosphate, a water-soluble derivative of vitamin C that tends to be gentler on the skin.
+What to try instead: If L-ascorbic acid makes your skin react, try ascorbyl glucoside, a water-soluble derivative of vitamin C that tends to be gentler on the skin.
 If your vitamin C serum has oxidized, try replacing it.

 What it treats: dryness and dehydration